Five Great Holiday Gifts for Writers

 If you’ve known a writer, you know they can be picky (some might even say pretentious).
 But it’s really not that hard buying gifts for the writers in your life – especially not with TWFH on your side.
 Here we’ve put together a list of five of our favorite gifts and gadgets for writers.

 1. Moleskine notebooks will forever be the signature of serious writers, artists, and notetakers.
 But the hottest thing for writers right now are Field Notes.
-These cute, compact memo books are great for scribbling down notes and ideas in a hurry – and at just under $10, they’re more affordable than the Moleskine line (it’s also rumored that Pulitzer-prize winner Bryan Monroe and Anderson Cooper love their Field Notes).
+These cute, compact memo books are great for scribbling down notes and ideas in a hurry – and with several priced at just under $10, they’re more affordable than the Moleskine line (it’s also rumored that Pulitzer-prize winner Bryan Monroe and Anderson Cooper love their Field Notes).
 Try ordering from the website or checking out this list of retailers.

 5. Every writer needs a decent pen.
-If you’ve got some cash to throw around, check out these Livescribe smartpens ($250).
+If you’ve got some cash to throw around, check out these Livescribe smartpens (starting from $179.95).
 Perfect for gadget-lovers, these pens will record audio as you take notes – then you can upload the audio to a home PC and share it through email, Facebook, etc … that way you never miss a word.
 A MontBlanc pen is another option for writers – if you’ve got $200-$2,000 to spare.
 For the more frugal shoppers, go rogue with these instructions on how to turn any pen into a Mont Blanc.